Nat-Amato/gallery-with-single-thumbnail/README.md

 ![8sLJtic](https://user-images.githubusercontent.com/48321178/183284894-0341c9e4-b72e-413a-85a9-8e5048523339.gif)

-Il codice originale proviene da questo topic: https://stackoverflow.com/questions/62608061/modal-image-gallery-slider-fullscreen
+The original code came from this topic: https://stackoverflow.com/questions/62608061/modal-image-gallery-slider-fullscreen

-Io ho inserito l'attributo HTML hidden <p hidden></p> per nascondere le altre miniature della galleria.
+I inserted the HTML attribute hidden <p hidden></p> to hide the other gallery thumbnails.

-In fine, questa riga di codice esterna alla classe div, permette di modificare la miniatura da mostrare indipendentemente dal contenuto della gallery.
+In the end, this line of code external to the div class, allows you to change the thumbnail to show regardless of the gallery content.

 img src="" style="width:50%" onclick="openModalAA()" class="hover-shadowAA cursor"